Talea user guide

 3.1.How to install Talea app on your Device

-- When prompted, open the Talea app.
+- Once Talea is installed, open Talea app.

 - Talea comes with default settings, to change from these defaults, open the 3 vertical dots menu in the top right of the screen